-Not least the scene of Harrison Chase’s goons, holding Sarah-Jane down; against her will, with a sprouting Krynoid seedpod about to touch her.
+Not least the scene of Harrison Chase’s goons, holding Sarah-Jane down; against her will, with a sprouting Krynoid seedpod about to touch and infect her.

 However, stealing the show (just) is creepy millionaire botantist; Harrison Chase.
 Who knocks out a poor unsuspecting UNIT soldier and feeds him into his compost grinder.
 You expect help to come for the incapacitated soldier but nothing happens.
 Apart from his eventual grinded-up remains fertilising the plants, in Chase’s garden.